The Voice Kids (Russian TV series) season 5

-The fifth season of the Russian reality talent show The Voice Kids premiered on February 2, 2018 on Channel One.
-Dmitry Nagiev returned as the show's presenter.
-Valery Meladze returned for his second season.
-Pelageya, who returned for her fourth season after a one-season break, replaced Nyusha.
-Basta replaced Dima Bilan as a new coach for the show.
+The fifth season of the Russian reality talent show The Voice Kids premiered on February 2, 2018, on Channel One.
+Dmitry Nagiev returned as the show's presenter, Agata Muceniece replaced Svetlana Zeynalova as a co-presenter.
+Valery Meladze returned as coach while Pelageya, who returned after a one-season break, replaced Nyusha and Basta replaced Dima Bilan.

-Rutger Garecht was announced the winner on April 20, 2018, marking Pelageya's first win as a coach and the first female coach to win in the show's history.
+Rutger Garekht was announced the winner on April 20, 2018, marking Pelageya's first win as a coach and the first female coach to win in the show's history.

 Coaches and presenters

-There are two changes to the coaching panel from season four.
-Coach Valery Meladze is joined by Basta and Pelageya, who replaced Dima Bilan and Nyusha.

-Also there is a change to the presenters panel from season four.
-Presenter Dmitry Nagiev is joined by Agata Muceniece, who replaced Svetlana Zeinalova.
+Valery Meladze is joined by Pelageya, who return after one season breake and replaced Nyusha, and Basta who replaced Dima Bilan.
+Dmitry Nagiev is joined by Agata Muceniece, who replaced Svetlana Zeynalova.